Tag: expectation

 In the parable of the laborers, the landowner went out 5 times to gather workers.
 The eager, ambitious (and probably starving) ones were there bright and early.
 Then, as the day goes by, there are still more laborers who either didn’t the first time, or didn’t even bother to show up any earlier.
 And the ones called last may have well already worked another job before getting a second one.
 We don’t know the state of any of these workers.

 We do know who called them.
-Who are we to judge who worked the hardest or longest for the kingdom?
+Who are we to judge who worked the hardest or longest for the ?
 How many baskets of grapes did each pick?
 It doesn’t matter.
 The landlord, like God, cared that they showed up and that they worked.

 That they showed up and worked is important when reading Peter’s letter.
 Peter starts out with the Father judging impartially according to their work.
 That sounds ominous.